 Register: The admin uses this action to register a participant from the wait list.
 For automated wait lists, the participant can also click on the 'Register now' option from the automated email.
 Both the admin and the participant are redirected to the online store to complete the purchase.

-👉 Admins can override class limits and register a participant from the wait list, regardless of if the class is full.
-However, an admin cannot add a participant to the wait list if they are not eligible for the activity, nor if the activity is full.
+👉 Admins can override class limits and register a participant directly from the wait list, regardless if the class is full.
+However, an admin cannot add a participant to the wait list once the class is full or if the participant isn't eligible for the activity.

 To register a participant that is not otherwise eligible for the activity, you must add a purchase via the client's account to bypass all restrictions.